 Cambridge is a city that has survived several significant time periods, remaining loyal to its’ unique characteristics and culture.
-It witnessed the settlement of the Vikings, Romans and the Anglo-saxons.
+It witnessed the settlement of the Vikings, Romans and the Anglo-Saxons.
 Although the main focus of our city was trading and education, there have been some other significant changes taking place through Cambridge’s history.
-Such as the orign of the name of this city.
-Why is Cambridge called Cambridge?
-And what is its’ meaning?
+Such as the origin of the city’s name and its meaning.

 Cambridge has benefited from its location since the very beginning.
 Being surrounded by a river, meant that the transportation of matter was more effective, efficient and cheaper by water than by land.
 The River Cam flows into the Great Ouse, that then flows into the sea at Kings Lynn (which in the Middle Ages was a large and important town).
 The Cam consequently acted as an ‘artery’ through the Fens.
 From the ‘upper class’ wine to reeds and rushes and even the fish from the sea, where imported into Cambridge.
 Even the grain which was grown from the land surrounding Cambridge was shipped to Kings Lynn, then onto London to finally be exported to parts of Europe.

 Subsequently, this privileged location, has seen Cambridge be an active trades industry.
 This river also allowed a high level of control over its entrance to the city by its famous bridges.
 With history telling us, that the very first bridge connecting Cambridge to the ‘outside’, stood exactly where Magdalene Bridge is standing nowadays.